pedro256/pedro256/README.md

 ▪  My name is Pedro 🧑, I'm from Brazil 🇧🇷

-software developer, graduated in Computer Science (IT) and future Software Engineer.
+Software developer, graduated in Computer Science (IT) and future Software Engineer.

 Enthusiast of the best web and mobile development technologies.